 Danice Brown Guzmán

-Guzmán has a master's in public policy and a certificate in international development from the Sanford School at Duke University, and a bachelor's in anthropology from the University of Notre Dame.
+Guzmán holds a master's in public policy and a certificate in international development, both from the Duke University Sanford School of Public Policy.
+Additionally, she holds a bachelor's in anthropology from the University of Notre Dame.